This is the multi-page printable view of this section. Click here to print.

 | KMS Key | Number of KMS Keys created per region | 10000 |

-- KMS keys created by region services can only be used within the region.
+- In KMS, keys created as a regional service can be used only within that region.

-- The constraints of the public certification algorithm Key only apply to the SCP Sovereign.
+- The restrictions on the public authentication algorithm key apply only to the KR SOUTH region.

 2 - How-to guides